6 Tips for Multigenerational Disney World Vacations

 There is no place like the Magic Kingdom for a family reunion.
 Photo credit The Walt Disney Company

-The My Disney Experience app is a must-have for any Disney World vacation, but it can be even more helpful when you are traveling with friends or extended family.
+The My Disney Experience app is a must-have for all Disney World vacations, but it can be even more helpful when you are traveling with friends or extended family.

 Before your visit, have everyone with a smart device download the app and set up an account and link their tickets (this should happen automatically if you book directly through Disney).
 Then follow these instructions to link your accounts so you can make plans together and share them with everyone at your party.